TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 Most of the 11 units are configured and set up via configuration files, but some are created from other configuration, dynamically from system state, or programmatically at runtime.

-Units can be in active, inactive, activating (b/w inactive and active), deactivating (vice versa), or a special state of *failed* (entered when the service failed in some way).
+Units can be active, inactive, activating (b/w inactive and active), deactivating (vice versa), or a special state of *failed* (entered when the service failed in some way).

 systemd only keeps a minimal number of units loaded into memory.
 Any unit that does *NOT* have the *inactive* state is kept in memory (active, activating, deactivating, failed).
 Units will only be kept loaded in memory if *one of the following is true*:
 1. state = active, activating, deactivating, or failed